-What Is Internet Of Things?
+What Is the Internet Of Things?
 There is nothing new about it.
-You have been with it for past many years.
-The most common form of Internet as you can imagine is human to human interaction.
+You have been with it for the past many years.
+The most common form of the Internet, as you can imagine, is human-to-human interaction.
 That can be called Human to Human Internet (H2H).
 If you look at the many H2H interactions/internet, you’ll discover a scattered Internet that is comprised of things – or rather, machines.
-By scattered, I mean several decentralized establishments – each with own network(s).
+By scattered, I mean several decentralized establishments – each with its network(s).
 This is what we’ll cover here – Internet of things!

-When talking about some 10 years ago, it was mostly interactions among humans – emails, chat-rooms and message boards.
-The main “things for Internet” were a computer and a modem.
+When talking about some 10 years ago, it was mostly interactions among humans – emails, chat rooms, and message boards.
+The main “things for the Internet” were a computer and a modem.
 That was humans keying in (input) their “thoughts” for others to read and understand.
-Or we can say in computer terminology: humans used to input information or just raw data for other brains to process.
-Basically, Internet was a part of computers until 2Ks.
+Or we can say in computer terminology humans used to input information or just raw data for other brains to process.
+Basically, the Internet was a part of computers until 2Ks.

-Unlike the 2000’s, it is “Things” interacting among themselves and with humans.
-A bird’s view gives you the SkyNet they introduced in Terminator movie.
-It is just machines, the things, operating on own without any frequent intervention of humans.
-That is, when you combine all the different, scattered networks to view them as one vast network spanning entire globe!
+Unlike in the 2000s, it is “Things” interacting among themselves and with humans.
+A bird’s view gives you the SkyNet they introduced in the Terminator movie.
+It is just machines, the things operating on their own without any frequent human intervention.
+That is when you combine all the different, scattered networks to view them as one vast network spanning the entire globe!
 Also known as Machine to Machine communication (M2M), it is a system facilitating communication more of from machine to machine and sometimes from machine to human.

-When we talk about Internet of things, we talk about input by machines, processing of information by machines and consumption of data – too – by machines.
-The end results can go to humans – only when required else it is machines that take care of different actions based on the output of analysis (processing) – such as maintenance of cooling in a nuclear reactor.
+When we talk about the Internet of Things, we talk about input by machines, processing of information by machines, and consumption of data – too – by machines.
+The results can go to humans only when required; otherwise, it is machines that take care of different actions based on the output of analysis (processing), such as maintenance of cooling in a nuclear reactor.
 Or it could be as simple as triggering an alarm for humans or other machines to take action.

-For example, a chip attached to an object, if moved, triggers an alarm that causes other machines to trigger some action that in turn activates other machines or alerts a human.
-This could be a case of GPS chip on a stationary object that if moved, sends signals to a central server that calculates the location of the stationary object and as a result, triggers shutdown of the compound whereby electro-mechanical doors close on own without humans having to rush and close them.
+For example, a chip attached to an object, if moved, triggers an alarm that causes other machines to trigger some action that, in turn, activates other machines or alerts a human.
+This could be a case of a GPS chip on a stationary object that, if moved, sends signals to a central server that calculates the location of the stationary object and, as a result, triggers shutdown of the compound whereby electro-mechanical doors close on their own without humans having to rush and close them.
 You must have heard of such processes – the GPS anti-theft mechanism for static objects!

 Take a look at some of the IoT Devices & Gadgets that you can buy now.

-What are The “Things” in Internet of Things
+What are The “Things” in the Internet of Things

 In the Internet of things, anything with a chip capable of accessing input – text/graphic/audio and sending it to some other pre-determined machine/server with or without processing at its own end is a thing.
 To qualify as an active object in the Internet of Things or Machine to Machine interaction (M2M), the entity/thing should be able to:

-- Transmit Data – in most of the cases, transmission is directed to a central server or sub-central server; can be wired or wireless over the Internet
+- Transmit Data – in most cases, transmission is directed to a central server or sub-central server; it can be wired or wireless over the Internet.

-- Should be Real Time – a little delay is acceptable but should not be much slow as to alter the end results significantly)
+- Should be Real-Time – a little delay is acceptable but should not be much slower as to alter the results significantly)

 - Should have an IP address – Everything on the Internet has an IP address.

 These “things” cannot be an exemption.
-If they don’t have an IP address, they’re not on the Internet and hence, not part of the Internet.
-Take a farm for example.
+If they don’t have an IP address, they’re not on the Internet and, hence, not part of it.
+Take a farm, for example.
 The owner attaches sensors to each of his cattle and other items of importance on his farm.
-He then uses a computer or phone to determine the location and well-being of the “things” (which, in this case are his cattle).
-This is the smallest example I could come up for Internet of Things.
-This should give you an idea of how the Internet of Things would look when taken up, on a greater scale such as an intercontinental service!
+He then uses a computer or phone to determine the location and well-being of the “things” (which, in this case, are his cattle).
+This is the smallest example I could develop for the Internet of Things.
+This should give you an idea of how the Internet of Things would look when taken up on a greater scale, such as an intercontinental service!

 Is Internet Of Things Good Or Bad

 The Internet of Things is not a particular entity.
 It is already all around us.
 It has been around us.
-The buzz these days is about Big Data and Internet of Things has been a main resource for that.
-That is why, people are now interested in knowing about Internet of Things.
-As far as I am concerned, I could not see any negative example for Internet of things except for the surveillance issue.
-Everyone now owns a phone and that can be used to track you.
-Even if you disable GPS, your mobile phone SIM (the thing in Internet of things) keeps sending signals that can be used to trace your movements.
+The buzz these days is about Big Data, and the Internet of Things has been the main resource for that.
+That is why people are now interested in knowing about the Internet of Things.
+I could not see any negative example of the Internet of Things except for the surveillance issue.
+Everyone now owns a phone, and that can be used to track you.
+Even if you disable GPS, your mobile phone SIM (the thing in the Internet of things) keeps sending signals that can be used to trace your movements.

 The Internet of Things: My Conclusion

 The Internet of things can be used for practically anything as it requires cheap hardware and can be easily implemented anywhere.
-Contrary to 90s and 2000 where Internet was more of luxury and part of computer systems, computers are now just “things” on the Internet!
-During a decade back you were just a consumer of the Internet, now you play the role of resource as well!
-Isn’t your data: your personal profile, your card details, your favorite topics and much more information available or stored somewhere on the many servers of the Internet?
+Contrary to the 90s and 2000 where the Internet was more of a luxury and art of computer systems, computers are now just “things” on the Internet!
+A decade back you were just a consumer of the Internet, now you play the role of a resource as well!
+Isn’t your data: your personal profile, your card details, your favorite topics, and much more information available or stored somewhere on the many servers of the Internet?

-You might want to also read this post on the Dangers of Internet of Things.
+You might want to also read this post on the Dangers of the Internet of Things.